Croatian fishermen fear EU entry may sink their trade

 The morning’s fishing foray was cut short by a summer storm and yielded only a couple of crabs and small octopus.

-Croatia’s Adriatic is small and relatively shallow and fishermen use traditional nets that are not compliant with the Common Fishing Policy, modeled mostly on fishing in the Atlantic.
+Croatia’s Adriatic is small and relatively shallow and fishermen use traditional nets that are not compliant with the Common Fishing Policy, modelled mostly on fishing in the Atlantic.

 “The transition will cost me at least 100,000 kuna ($17,500) because of all the tools I will no longer be able to use.
 And I’ll get no financial compensation,” said Latin, waving tanned calloused hands in the air.